marklogic-community-staging/solution-templates/README.md

 You can use gradle to quick deploy and undeploy different use cases and explore the walkthroughs.

+Remember to update gradle.properties first to deploy in your environment.jara -jar

 ## Want to Contribute?
 Do you wish to enrich an existing hub project use case or add your own?
 Great!